Peer Assessment

 IPAC works well at the end of a group project, as it allows tutors to give individual marks to each student.
 However, IPAC can also be used for formative purposes:

-• At the initial stage of the project so the tutors can see if there are any students that are not engaged or teams with poor group dynamic.
+• At the initial stage of the project, so tutors can see if there are any students that are not engaged or teams with poor group dynamic.
 This allows the tutor to identify and address any issues before they become more problematic, e.g. talk to certain students, or modify certain groups.

 • After submission of interim assignments related to the project, particularly in long projects, such that we keep monitoring student engagement and allow students to address any criticisms and improve the way they work within the team.